Physical Lincoln banner

 The change in Lincoln's appearance is marked, especially in so short a time.

-Although 1864 was a bad year, the truly awful events in Lincoln's life had already occurred by the time the left-hand picture was taken.
+Although 1864 was a bad year, the truly awful events in Lincoln's life had already occurred before the left-hand picture was taken.**

 Why would Lincoln's appearance change so dramatically and so late?